RoamJS/todo-trigger/README.md

 - `Explode` - (Optional) Set to `True` to play a fun animation when the TODO is finished

+- `Send To Block` - (Optiona) Set to a page name or a block reference to send the completed TODO to be a child of that node.

 Anytime a TODO checkbox becomes DONE, either by user click or keyboard shortbut, the "Done" action fires.
 Similarly, when a DONE checkbox becomes TODO, the "Todo" action fires.
 This extension also works on multiple blocks at once.